 5 Real Entry-Level Social Work Resume Examples That Worked in 2024

-Eager to get started in social work, you assist other social workers from your entry-level position by helping to guide people in difficult life situations toward the resources they need: You might help place people in need of rehabilitation centers, group homes, or assisted living facilities.
+Eager to demonstrate your interest in social work, you’re ready to assist other social workers in an entry-level position by helping guide people in difficult life situations toward the resources they need: You might help place people in need of rehabilitation centers, group homes, or assisted living facilities.

 But you might still have some questions about resume and cover letter writing.
 How should your career docs look when their done?
 How can you show your ability to provide much-needed guidance?